Fakorede/laravel6blog/readme.md

 REDIS_CACHE_DB=0
 ```

-Also, don't forget to set the cache driver:
+Also, don't forget to set the cache driver to `redis` or `array` if you won't be using the redis configuration:

 ```
-CACHE DRIVER=redis
+CACHE_DRIVER=redis
 ```

 7. Start app with `php artisan serve`.